OpenNebula/vOneCloud-docs/docs/source/infrastructure_configuration/add_new_vcenter.rst

 Several different Address Ranges can be added as well in the Virtual Network creation and/or Update dialog, pretty much in the same way as it can be done at the time of acquiring the resources explained in the :ref:`Import vCenter guide <acquire_resources>`.

+In order to get VM traffic shaping to work, the NIC must be controlled by vOneCloud and it needs to be connected to a Distributed vSwitch.
+The following requirements also needs to be met:

+* Verify that vSphere Distributed Switch is version 6.0.0 and later.
+* Verify that Network I/O Control on the switch is version 3.
+* Verify that Network I/O Control is enabled.
+* Verify that the virtual machine system traffic has a configured bandwidth reservation.

+Steps to achieve the above configuration can be found `here <https://pubs.vmware.com/vsphere-60/index.jsp?topic=%2Fcom.vmware.vsphere.networking.doc%2FGUID-FECAC41A-2C7A-4AD6-B740-7D8D44BADB52.html>`_

+Four values can be used in both the Virtual Network Template or the NIC to achieve traffic shaping.
+Take into account that only total traffic (inbound and outbound) is limited, the minimum between inbound and outbound is picked.

+* Minimum between **INBOUND_AVG_BW** and  **OUTBOUND_AVG_BW**.
+Expressed in kilobytes/second, this value is used to set the Reservation.
+This value cannot be set to a greater value than the Peak_BW.

+* Minimum between **INBOUND_PEAK_BW** and  **OUTBOUND_PEAK_BW**.
+Expressed in kilobytes/second, this value is used to set the limit, or maximum bitrate for the interface of the VM.
+This value cannot be less than 1024 kilobytes/second.

 .. _add_new_datastore:

 Add New Datastore